ryan-huang1/boardy-toy/vonage_integration_docs.md

   The `/make-call` endpoint creates a call from your server to a specified phone number.

 - **Control the Call Flow:**
-  Once the call is answered, an NCCO (provided by the `/webhooks/answer` endpoint) instructs Vonage to play an audio message (using the stream action) and capture the caller’s speech (using the input action).
+  Once the call is answered, an NCCO (provided by the `/webhooks/answer` endpoint) instructs Vonage to play an audio message (using the stream action) and capture the caller's speech (using the input action).

-- **Process Conversational Input:**
+- **Process Speech Input:**
-  The `/webhooks/input` endpoint handles the incoming speech data, processes it (with chat history management and AI responses), and then returns a new NCCO to continue the interactive conversation.
+  The `/webhooks/input` endpoint handles the incoming speech data and returns a new NCCO to continue the conversation.

 - **Manage Events:**
   The `/webhooks/event` endpoint logs additional call events for monitoring and debugging.

-This design leverages Vonage’s real-time voice capabilities to build an interactive, conversational voice application that combines AI-generated responses and TTS, seamlessly integrating several external services into one end-to-end solution.
+This design leverages Vonage's real-time voice capabilities to build an interactive voice application.

 ## Code Examples